Hong Kong Security Watch Report (Q1 2018)

 Figure 3 –Trend of Botnet (C&Cs) related security events

-The number of botnet Command and Control Servers increased this quarter.
-There where 4 C&C servers reported in this quarter, which was identified as IRC bot C&C server.
+The number of botnet Command and Control Servers remained unchange in 2 in this quarter.
+Both of them were identified as an IRC bot C&C server.

 The trend of botnet (bots) security events is summarized below: